Small Claims

 • The maximum you can collect through a judgment in small claims court is $7,000.00.
 The value of the property you seek to recover in small claims court can not exceed $7,000.00:

-1. If you are seeking damages that have not been determined or agreed upon you can not file in small claims court, but must file in the civil division of the justice court.
+1. If you are seeking damages that have not been determined or agreed upon you cannot file in small claims court, must be filed in the civil division of the justice court.

 2. You cannot file real estate eviction cases.
-(Action for Possession), but must file in the civil division of the justice court.
+Action for Possession must be filed in the civil division of the justice court.

 • A demand letter must be sent to the defendant demanding payment by a specific time.
 Proof of the certified mailing will need to be presented to the Judge at time of filing a small claim action.